-- Audit Al underwriting models regularly for bias, ensuring fairness across customer groups. - Ensure transparency in AI decision-making by maintaining a human-in-the-loop approach for high-risk or disputed claims. - Enhance fraud detection capabilities with AI tools while safeguarding against false positives that may lead to wrongful denials. - Comply with the FCA's Consumer Duty by ensuring Al-driven pricing models provide clear, comprehensible explanations to consumers.
+- lels regularly for bias, stomer groups. - decision-making by e-loop approach aims. - pabilities with AI tools false positives that may - nsumer Duty by ensuring ovide clear, ons to consumers.

-FCA's Approach to AI Regulation
+FCA's Approach to Al Regulation

 Applies to: All firms The FCA adopts a technology-neutral, principles-based approach to AI regulation, focusing on ensuring that AI applications in financial services are safe and beneficial.
 In April 2024, the FCA published an AI Update in response to the UK government's proinnovation strategy on AI regulation.
 This document outlines the FCA's commitment to promoting the responsible use of AI in financial markets, emphasising the importance of robust systems and processes to meet regulatory expectations